AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/user-guide/configure.md

 ## Select data {#select-data}

-By design, Customer AI uses Consumer Experience Event, Adobe Analytics, and Adobe Audience Manager data to calculate propensity scores.
+By design, Customer AI uses Adobe Analytics, Adobe Audience Manager, Experience event, and Consumer Experience Event data to calculate propensity scores.
 When selecting a dataset only ones that are compatible with Customer AI are listed.
 To select a dataset select the (**+**) symbol next to the dataset name or select the checkbox to add multiple datasets at once.
 Use the search option to quickly find the datasets you're interested in.

 ![Select and search for dataset](../images/user-guide/configure-dataset-page.png)